Shahidzbi4213/ReqLite/README.md

-# Kotlin Multiplatform app template
+## RequestLite

-This is a basic Kotlin Multiplatform app template for Android and iOS.
-It includes shared business logic and data handling, and native UI implementations using Jetpack Compose and SwiftUI.
+A lightweight, local-first REST API client for Android and iOS.
+It allows developers, QA engineers, students, support engineers, and technical operators to build, send, save, inspect, and repeat HTTP requests from a phone.